AidanEsposito/Squibble-CMSI-4071/README.md

 When signed in on Squibble, the user will have access to the following options:

+* Click the "Sign Out" button to log out of the website

+* Anything of the above in the "Signed Out" section (Except Sign In)

 * Use the taskbar on the right side of the screen to add the following media to the board:

 - Drawings